Court orders another audit of price in Kabel Deutschland case

 The Munich regional court on Thursday called for a new audit on the value of Kabel Deutschland and on whether Kabel Deutschland managers violated their duties and German law before and after the takeover.

-Vodafone said it had no immediate comment. ($1 = 0.8847 euros) (Reporting by Arno Schuetze and Joern Poltz; Writing by Harro Ten Wolde; Editing by Victoria Bryan)
+Vodafone said it had no immediate comment.
+(Reporting by Arno Schuetze and Joern Poltz; Writing by Harro Ten Wolde; Editing by Victoria Bryan)